prabuw/prabuw.github.io/_posts/2014-02-16-umbraco-7-what-ive-learned-so-far-custom-controllers-and-models.markdown

 <p align="justify">Even with an extension method, I came across situations where more logic is required.&nbsp; Previous versions of Umbraco seem to recommend placing logic in the view, mixed amongst the HTML mark up.
 I am more in favour of building a model (placing the logic in the model or a&nbsp; controller), and placing limited logic in the view.</p>
 <p align="justify">To achieve this, I had to two things, make the view inherit from a custom model and create a custom controller for Umbraco to execute.</p>
 <p>Firstly create the custom model.
-Note that I am extending the <em>RenderModel</em>, which allows you to get access to page’s data.</p>
+Note that I am extending the <em>RenderModel</em>, which allows you to get access to page's data.</p>

 ```csharp
 public class PersonModel : RenderModel